 SUT1:0 Start-up Time from Power-down and Power-save Additional Delay from Reset (V {CC} = 5.0V) Recommended Usage

 00 6 CK BOD enabled

-01 6 CK 4.1 ms Fast rising power
+01 6 CK 4.1ms Fast rising power

-10 6 CK 65 ms Slowly rising power
+10 6 CK 65ms Slowly rising power

 11 Reserved

 When applying an external clock, it is required to avoid sudden changes in the applied clock frequency to ensure stable operation of the MCU.
 A variation in frequency of more than 2% from one clock cycle to the next can lead to unpredictable behavior.
-It is required to ensure that the MCU is kept in Reset during such changes in the clock frequency.
+It is required to ensure that the MCU is kept in reset during such changes in the clock frequency.

-8.8 Timer/Counter Oscillator
+8.9 Timer/Counter Oscillator

-For AVR microcontrollers with Timer/Counter Oscillator pins (TOSC1 and TOSC2), the crystal is connected directly between the pins.
-By programming the CKOPT Fuse, the user can enable internal capacitors on XTAL1 and XTAL2, thereby removing the need for external capacitors.
-The Oscillator is optimized for use with a 32.768 kHz watch crystal.
+For microcontrollers with Timer/Counter Oscillator pins (TOSC1 and TOSC2), the crystal is connected directly between the pins.
+No external capacitors are needed.
+The Oscillator is optimized for use with a 32.768kHz watch crystal.
 Applying an external clock source to TOSC1 is not recommended.

-Note: The Timer/Counter Oscillator uses the same type of crystal oscillator as Low-Frequency Oscillator and the internal capacitors have the same nominal value of 36 pF.
+Note: The Timer/Counter Oscillator uses the same type of crystal oscillator as Low-Frequency Oscillator and the internal capacitors have the same nominal value of 36pF.

-8.9.1 OSCCAL - Oscillator Calibration Register
+8.10.1 OSCCAL - Oscillator Calibration Register